Heart-Healthy Living After a Heart Attack

 After the first year I did have a man to help stir the beans.
 The 4th year, I along with my helper Jake decided we were never cooking beans again.
 This was after burning a pot.

 It wasn’t until I was at a friends house and he was cooking a massive amount of beans for an FFA function that I changed my mind.
-Tom had these great Camp Chef cookers for each pot of beans.
+Tom had these great Camp Chef cookers for each pot.
 I immediately asked him to order some for me.
 What a difference that made!
 No burned beans and they cooked in a record amount of time.
 Instead of starting the beans at 3:30 a.m., I started them at 6:30 a.m. and they were done by 11 a.m. and we cooked them outside!
 I even got Jake back this year to stir!

 This recipe is a smaller version of the one I made for the picnic.
 It’s a tasty dish and I hope you like it.